Caregiving While Working

 - Share ideas.
-Employers that don't have policies or practices for employees who are also caregivers, may be open to the idea.
+Employers that have not implemented policies or practices for employees who are also caregivers may be open to doing so.
 AARP and Northeast Business Group on Health have developed a tool kit to help employers support their working caregivers.
 Share it with your employer to help them learn more.

 - Using paid time off for caregiving.
 Depending on your employer's policies and applicable state laws, you may be permitted or required to use accrued paid sick days or vacation leave toward time taken off for caregiving.
-As of October 2019, three states and Puerto Rico had adopted the Eligible Leave for Employee Caregiving Time (ELECT) Act, a model bill developed by AARP that allows workers to use paid sick leave to care for family members.
+Georgia, Illinois, New Mexico and Puerto Rico have adopted variations on the Eligible Leave for Employee Caregiving Time (ELECT) Act, a model state bill developed by AARP that allows workers to use paid sick leave to care for family members.
 You may also be eligible for unpaid leave under the federal Family and Medical Leave Act.

 Understanding the Family and Medical Leave Act

 The Family and Medical Leave Act (FMLA) entitles certain workers to take unpaid leave for up to 12 weeks per year, without losing job security or health benefits, to care for a spouse, child or parent who has a serious health condition.
 FMLA does not cover leave taken to care for in-laws.